fex-team/fis-plus/doc/pack-configuration.md

 The sourcemap contains the static files info as below for delivery mechanisms,

-- Dependencies: gather the dependencies in the map of static resources for the given webpage
+- Dependencies, gather the dependencies in the map of static resources for the given webpage
-- Localization: good interface frees the engineers and provides high leverage opportunities for global optimizations;
+- Localization, frees the engineers and provides high leverage opportunities for global optimizations;
-- Async loading: loading the resources file at the end of page rendering
+- Async loading, loading the resources file at the end of page rendering
-- Packaging Info: adapts its optimization strategies adaptively
+- Packaging Info, adapts its optimization strategies adaptively
-- Version management of these static resources: domain, hash
+- Version management of these static resources, contains domain, hash, etc.

 This gives us the ability to release static resources (CSS, JS, Images) on these 1000s servers with all the users having the latest copies.
 We can manage the version of these static resources easily, have users always get the fresh/latest copies of static resources without the need for clearing their browser cache.